-Red Hill (elevation 2,030 feet) has since the 19th century been noted for its panoramic views of Lake Winnipesaukee, Squam Lake, and the White Mountains and is today one of the major conservation landmarks in New Hampshire’s Lakes Region.
+Since the 19th century, Red Hill (elevation 2,030 feet) has been noted for its panoramic views of Lake Winnipesaukee, Squam Lake, and the White Mountains.
+Today, Red Hill is one of the major conservation landmarks in New Hampshire’s Lakes Region.

 The summit and slopes of Red Hill are protected as part of LRCT’s 2,650-acre Red Hill Conservation Area.

 Alongside the Squam Lakes Association, Squam Lakes Conservation Society, Lake Kanasatka Association, Squam Lakes Natural Science Center, Society for the Protection of New Hampshire Forests, Moultonborough Snowmobile Club, and faculty and students of Moultonborough Schools, we are able to maintain 6.2 miles of trails for hiking and snowshoeing, as well as over 3 miles of trail for snowmobiling.

 Hiking on these trails in any season provides ample opportunity to view the spectacular wildlife and over 200 years of human settlement and recreation in this area.
 Most famous is the view from the summit and fire tower, which have been incorporated in the national historic lookout register since 2003.
 Visitors can also appreciate the interesting geological activity that has allowed mountains such as this to form all across the Lakes Region.

 To read more about the rich history of the Red Hill area, click here.